SriramaBhat/Dog_Breed_Identification/README.md

 # Dog_Breed_Identification
-An ML model trained using Transfer Learning from Imagenet-v2 for identifying various dog breeds from the image.
+This repository contains the Colab notebook, in which an Machine Learning model for dog breed identification is created using Transfer Learning.
+The data for training and testing is taken from the Kaggle dog breed identification challenge.
+The base model used for transfer learning is Imagenet-v2 from TensorFlow Hub.